Introduction to Literary Study

 Proctored Exams

-Location and Timing of Final Examinations
+Timing of Final Examinations

-Once the exam schedule has been finalized the exam date will be posted on your SOLUS account.
-The exam dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates."
-Student exam schedules for the Fall Term are posted via SOLUS immediately prior to the Thanksgiving holiday; for the Winter Term they are posted on the Friday before Reading Week, and for the Summer Term they are individually noted on the Arts and Science Online syllabi.
-Students should delay finalizing any travel plans until after the examination schedule has been posted.
+The exam period dates for each Term are listed on the Faculty of Arts and Science webpage under "Important Dates".
+Student exam schedules for the Fall Term are posted to SOLUS immediately prior to the Thanksgiving holiday; for the Winter Term they are posted on the Friday before Reading Week, and for the Summer Term they are individually noted on the Arts and Science Online syllabi.
+Students should not make any travel plans until after the examination schedule has been posted.
 Exams will not be moved or deferred to accommodate employment, travel/holiday plans or flight reservations.
+Students experiencing extenuating circumstances preventing them from writing their exams as scheduled should review the information about the Academic Consideration process

 Textbook and Materials